Classes & events

 • Types of appraisals and valuation approaches

-Course content includes much proprietary information including: efficient intake methodology, research venues, and efficient document preparation.
+Course content includes exclusive information including: efficient intake, research venues, and easy document preparation.

 The course also includes a special section addressing common issues encountered by beginning appraisers.